dfds-data/dfds-ds-toolbox/docs/usage.rst

     gs.fit(train[model_cols], train['target'])

-Again, using the functionality of the `GridSearchCV`_ module, the results can be accesed as described above.
+Again, using the functionality of the `GridSearchCV`_ module, the results can be accessed as described above.

 Profiling
 ---------